Contents

 Travel is the only thing you buy that makes you richer—Anonymous

-My goal was to find an English-speaking country at the water, best to be a sea with a beach.
+My goal was to find an English-speaking country near the water, best to be a sea with a beach.
 Places in the US and Australia came to mind first but swiftly got rejected due to the complex VISA process and the logistics, as these were far away.
-Finally, I landed in Copenhagen, Denmark, which matched all the boxes and even had some job openings.
+Finally, I landed in Copenhagen, Denmark, which tickedall the boxes and even had some job openings.
 It wasn’t the typical Miami beach beaches, but an excellent work-life balance and a different culture from mine.
 I could also quickly fly home over the weekend if there was a wedding or life event of family and friends I wanted to attend.

 Friendship is the hardest thing in the world to explain.
 It’s not something you learn in school.
 But if you haven’t learned the meaning of friendship, you really haven’t learned anything—Muhammad Ali.